-I. Observation: The candidate must be able to observe demonstrations and experiments in the basic sciences, including but not limited to the observation of radiologic images, microbiologic cultures, and microscopic studies of microorganisms and tissues in normal and pathologic states.
+- I. Observation: The candidate must be able to observe demonstrations and experiments in the basic sciences, including but not limited to the observation of radiologic images, microbiologic cultures, and microscopic studies of microorganisms and tissues in normal and pathologic states.
 A candidate must be able to observe a patient accurately at a distance and close at hand.
 Observation necessitates the functional use of the sense of vision and somatic sensation.
-It is enhanced by the functional use of the sense of smell.

---CONTINUED ON BACK--
+It is enhanced by the functional use of the sense of smell. - II.
+Communication: A candidate should be able to speak, to hear, and to observe patients in order to elicit information, describe changes in mood, activity, and posture, and perceive nonverbal communications.
+A candidate must be able to communicate effectively and sensitively with patients.
+Communication includes not only speech but reading and writing.
+The candidate must be able to communicate effectively and efficiently in oral and written form with all members of the health care team. - III.
+Motor: Candidates should have sufficient motor function to elicit information from patients by palpation, auscultation, percussion, and other diagnostic maneuvers.
+A candidate should possess the abilities necessary to perform basic laboratory tests (urinalysis, CBC, etc.), carry out diagnostic procedures (digital rectal exam, paracentesis, etc.), and read EKGs and x-rays.

+[Continued on next page]

-1 Recommendations modelled on the AAMC Special Advisory Panel on Technical Standards for Medical School Admission, approved by the AAMC Executive Council on January 18, 1979.
-Reviewed, updated, and most recently updated and approved by the Warren Alpert Medical School of Brown University in 2024.
+1 Recommendations of the AAMC Special Advisory Panel on Technical Standards for Medical School Admission, approved by the AAMC Executive Council on January 18, 1979.
+Updated by AMS Ad Hoc Committee on 6/1/2016.